Skip to main content

 Inclusive and accessible facilities consider Universal Design in their approach.

-Funding recipients will typically require a statement of funding acknowledgment in the applicant’s annual reports and media releases; and a statement and the NSW Government logo included on building signage, related websites and invitations and other funding related materials.
-Funding recipients will receive full guidelines, logo and signage template files.
+All successful applicants will receive detailed information about how they must acknowledge NSW Government funding for infrastructure projects.
+Projects funded will typically require a statement of funding acknowledgment in the applicant’s annual reports and media releases; and a statement and the NSW Government logo included on temporary and permanent building signage, related websites and invitations and other funding related materials.
+Successful applicants will receive full guidelines, logo and signage template files.

 Further details about acknowledgment of NSW Government funding for infrastructure projects can be found here.

-Physical onsite works that are part of the construction the commencement of project construction.
-These works include, but are not limited to, early works construction packages, site clearing and demolition, earthworks or building works.
+Physical onsite works that are part of the installation of fixed capital equipment or the commencement of project construction.
+These works include, but are not limited to, early works construction packages, site clearing and demolition, upgrades or installation of capital equipment, earthworks or building works.
 You should not commence works until a Funding Agreement has been executed (signed by both parties).
 Any costs incurred prior to execution of the Funding Agreement are undertaken at the applicant's own risk.

 If you are provided a grant, it is your responsibility to put in place adequate controls to prevent fraud and corruption and avoid negligence.
 This requirement is stipulated in the funding agreement terms and conditions.